GYCinc/SemanticSurf/README.md

-# Semantic Surfer
+# Semantic Server

 ## Precision Transcription & Analysis Tool for GitEnglishHub

-Semantic Surfer is a high-performance desktop application built for ESL teachers.
+Semantic Server is a high-performance desktop application built for ESL teachers.
 It acts as a "Smart Capture" layer that records sessions, performs deep linguistic analysis using a tiered Python/LLM pipeline, and syncs curated knowledge to the GitEnglishHub platform.

 ---